jensiepoo/staking-contract/README.md

-# Hardhat Hackathon Boilerplate
+# Staking Contract

-This repository contains a sample project that you can use as the starting point for your Ethereum project.
+This repository contains a sample project Provided by @CryptoConner that you can use as the starting point for your Ethereum project.
 It's also a great fit for learning the basics of smart contract development.